SeisComP/main/apps/tools/scimex/descriptions/scimex.rst

 match.
 Once the criteria are fulfilled, the whole package of objects is send to the scmaster IMPORT group of the receiving system.

-At the receiving SC3 system an instance of scimex runs in import mode.
+At the receiving |scname| system an instance of scimex runs in import mode.
 It fetches the whole event information from its own IMPORT group, checks the local filter criteria of the system and sends the collected objects to the different message groups, e.g. Pick, Amplitude, Magnitude, Location.
 In export mode